-Some best practices for using Lightning Web Component framework include follow naming conventions, call Apex through the appropriate manner for your needs, and use storable action.
+Some best practices for using the Lightning Web Component framework include following naming conventions, call Apex in the appropriate manner for your needs, and use storable action.

 Main advantages of using LWC over Lightning Components, are: